 This course builds upon the previously covered topics of lighting and textures.
 It takes the students beyond the basic light sources and shadows and explores lighting and texturing as an art.
 Students will learn advanced lighting and texturing skills and techniques and how to apply them to their final modeling and animation projects.
 Students will learn to select the appropriate light type for a particular situation as well as the correct material 2D and 3D textures.
 Topical coverage includes lighting colour and composition, Maya light types, High quality shadows and effects, Raytracing, 3D textures and projections.

 MA606 - Portfolio II

 The emphasis of this course is to prepare the student for graduation and final portfolio development.
-Time will be spent developing a final demo reel to showcase the strengths and talents of each student in a branded visually appealing presentation.
+Time is spent developing a final demo reel to showcase the strengths and talents of each student in a branded visually appealing presentation.
 Students will have the option to develop a demo reel that focuses on their interests and skills within the 3D industry.
 Time will be spent focusing on content that showcases primary skills such as animation or modeling.
 There will also be an opportunity to plan and showcase secondary abilities to increase the potential opportunity of employment.
 Planning and production pipelines will be followed and deadlines will be achieved.
 Students will be critical of their work and change their artistic material if necessary.
-This course will work in conjunction with Portfolio I, compositing and editing, effects animation and lighting and texturing.
-Students will be expected to present their content and participate in class activities with respect to the graduation and course material.